Spirithome > Holy Spirit > Spiritual Warfare < Read about the struggle in your own language.

 One can only start 'spiritual warfare' from the point of view of 'spiritual welfare'.
 In both senses of the word 'welfare'.

-Satan has servants, too.
+Satan is said to have servants, too.
 These 'demons' or 'bad angels' do the day-to-day whisperings, the temptations within each moment of daily life.
 Give them a centimeter and they will try to take a kilometer.

 If all this Satan talk puts you off, or if you think Satan's just a construct or a symbol that people created to show how humans tend toward evil, please hear what I'm saying, because it's very important and true :

-One more thing : If such an entity really exists, it really doesn't matter much if we think it's harmful to conceive of evil in this way, or if we think we'd be more at peace with ourselves if we ditched the idea of an entity behind evil, or if we think the human race should grow out of it, etc. etc..
+Thing 2 : If such an entity really exists, it really doesn't matter much if we think it's harmful to conceive of evil in this way, or if we think we'd be more at peace with ourselves if we ditched the idea of an entity behind evil, or if we think the human race should grow out of it, etc. etc..
 What matters most is not what you or I think, but what actually is.
-And this entity actually IS.
+I'm convinced this entity actually IS.
 And since it is, then all those intelligent, rational thoughts take us away from really dealing with it, and thus do even more harm than the image of a personal devil.

 "The devil sees nothing more abominable than a truly humble Christian,